Mote3D/Mote3D_toolbox/README.md

 that represent the microstructure of various inhomogeneous engineering materials such as particle-reinforced composites, ceramics, powders or open-cell foams.
-These models can be employed, for example, to analyse the relation between microstructure and overall mechanical, electrical or thermal properties by numerical simulations.
+These models can be employed, for example, to analyse the relation between microstructure and overall mechanical, electrical or thermal properties by virtual material testing.

 ![Exemplary microstructure models](docs/examples/microstructures.jpg "Microstructure models")